jtc27/shopazon/README.md

 # shopazon react

-## Deployed

-Shopazon is deployed at [https://shopazon-1a591.web.app/](https://shopazon-1a591.web.app/)
+Shopazon is deployed at this site: [https://shopazon-1a591.web.app/](https://shopazon-1a591.web.app/)

 ## About this Project
-- Online shopping portal fd
+- Online shopping portal d
 - Shopping cart can add and remove items
 - Authentication (Registration and Sign In, Sign Out)
 - Notifications for shopping cart and authentication